Australia considers capping class action funders' fees - Up News Info

 Article content

-Litigation funders, however, say such a limit would be prohibitive for smaller cases given the high risk nature and costs involved in backing such lawsuits.
+Litigation funders, however, say such a limit would be prohibitive for smaller cases given the high risk and costly nature of such lawsuits.
+In some cases, a 30% cap on gross returns would not even cover litigation costs, a PwC paper prepared for Omni Brideway in March showed.

-Last year, the government introduced a licensing requirement for litigation funders, which were previously categorized as managed investment schemes and did not need a financial services provider license.
+“The government’s proposed cap on returns to litigation funders is a dangerous attack on the legal rights of Australians and will lead to corporate wrongdoing going unchecked,” said Andrew Watson, national head of class actions at Maurice Blackburn, a law firm.

+“Litigation funders play a vitally important role in allowing access to justice for ordinary Australians who otherwise could not afford to launch legal cases to right wrongs.”

+Lawyers and litigation funders have received an average 41% of gross settlements in the last 20 years, according to the Law Council of Australia.

-It has also proposed legislation to permanently lower the bar on listed companies’ so-called “continuous disclosure” obligations, protecting companies and their officers against liabilities for misleading or and deceptive conduct unless “fault” can be proven.
+Earlier this year, the government proposed legislation to permanently lower the bar on listed companies’ so-called “continuous disclosure” obligations, protecting companies and their officers against liabilities for misleading and deceptive conduct unless “fault” is proven.

-The government will consult on the proposed minimum rate of return guarantees before making a final decision this year, the statement said.
+The government will consult on the proposed minimum rate of return guarantees before making a final decision this year, it said.

 (Reporting by Paulina Duran in Sydney; Editing by Michael Perry)